 Exporting and re-importing

-If you want to use a ProBuilder Mesh in another program, such as a 3D modeling application, you can use the Export action to save it to one of the supported formats.
+If you want to use a ProBuilder Mesh in another program, such as a 3D modeling application, you can use the Export tool to save it to one of the supported formats.
 For example, you might be using a ProBuilder Mesh as a placeholder while greyboxing, but eventually want to create or enhance a complex Mesh.

 You can also export your ProBuilder Mesh to the Unity

-.asset format and re-import it to use as a Prefab or spawn it in the scene.
+.asset format and re-import it to use as a Prefab or spawn it in the Scene.